 The Program is designed to provide leadership training in environmental health and policy.
 Selected Fellows will:

-Fellowship positions are full-time opportunities for duration of one year (September 2017 – August 2018, estimated).
+Fellowship positions are full-time opportunities for duration of one year (October/November 2022 – October/November 2023).
 Fellowships may be extended for an additional year, pending available funding, continued priority of the project area within EPA, and mutual agreement by the fellow, EPA, and ASPPH.

-Fellows will be placed in various EPA organizations, most of which are located in the Washington, DC area, but may also be located in any of several laboratories, regional offices, or centers throughout the country.
+Fellows could be placed in various EPA organizations, most of which are located in the Washington, DC area, but could also be located in any of several laboratories, regional offices, or centers throughout the country.
 Applicants will be notified of exact assignment locations during the final selection phase and matching process.

 To qualify for this fellowship, candidates must have received their masters or doctorate degrees from an ASPPH-member school or program of public health within the last five years and be a U.S. Citizen or permanent resident (Green Card).
 Preference will be given to candidates with a Certified in Public Health (CPH).

 Visit our member directory and filter by accreditation to see a list of CEPH-accredited, ASPPH-member schools and programs.

 Fellows will receive a stipend payment for the duration of the fellowship based on the education level/degree requirement of the fellowship position.
 The fellowship stipend is intended to cover all living expenses including housing and project related travel.

 In addition to the fellowship stipend, the fellow will have “fellowship allowance” intended to cover health-related expenses incurred during the one year fellowship period.
 The “fellowship allowance” may also be used to cover project-related travel, tuition, journal subscriptions, association dues, etc.